emboiko/pcdmon/readme.md

 `pcdmon "\network interface(intel[r] wi-fi 6 ax200 160mhz)\bytes received/sec"`

-Remember to wrap the argument in quotes if it contains spaces
+*Remember to wrap the argument in quotes if it contains spaces*

+The default polling interval is 1 second (1000ms), which is adjustable with the keybindings listed below.
+The minimum and maximum permitted polling intervals are 100ms and 10000ms respectively.
+Numerous performance counters are implemented as rate-counters which require more than a single sample to produce a meaningful result, so use caution when passing an interval argument.

 ---